-- Use teachable moments with older students to discuss topics, ideas, or writing techniques (as developmentally appropriate).
+- Use teachable moments to discuss topics, ideas, or writing techniques (as developmentally appropriate).

 - Consider other reading-together activities such as joining a family book group like the New-York Historical Society (NYHS) Reading into History Family Book Club, opens a new window (currently virtual).
 Or try a simplified home version of reader’s theater, opens a new window if you have spirited participants.

-Click on a book cover image to listen to an excerpt or listen to over 1,500 complete book readings, opens a new window.
+Click on a cover image to listen to an excerpt or over 1,500 complete book readings, opens a new window.